-We had no prior contact with the mayor of Portoviejo, one of the worst damaged cities in Ecuador.
-But this is how it always starts: a call.
+We had no prior contact with the mayor of Portoviejo, one of the worst damaged cities in Ecuador, but this is how it always starts: a call.

 We meet at the radio station next door to the funky, thatched-roof lodgings we call our “hotel.”
 While right next to the modern downtown, it’s more like a commune in the jungle, and many of the guests seem to live here.
 Guests are a mix of stranded locals and international aid workers.
 Nonetheless, with its strong Ecuadorian coffee in the morning, cold local beer at night and spotty internet, it’s a haven of sorts in the midst of this urban earthquake disaster.

-Portoviejo’s once vibrant downtown with 223,000 souls is now a fenced-off, 40-block Red Zone.
+Portoviejo’s once vibrant downtown, once home to 223,000 souls, is now a fenced-off, 40-block Red Zone.
 Over 200 people died here when the earthquake hit at 7 p.m. on a Saturday.
 I look out into the street ahead of us.
-A broken, 8 -story tower tilts precariously over the debris-strewn street like the Leaning Tower of Pisa, only infinitely more dangerous.
+A broken, 8 -story tower tilts precariously over the debris-strewn street like the Leaning Tower of Pisa, only far more dangerous.
 It could collapse at any minute.

 Some tell me most of the buildings need to be taken down.
 I want to know if it is true or if my town can be saved.Portoviejo Vice Mayor

-Scores of stairs are climbed.
-Eight floors.
-Three floors.
-Ten more floors to the terrace.
-My “earthquake shoes” crunch on fallen plaster, bricks and glass; headlamps needed to pass through the darkness.
+We climb scores of stairs.
+Eight floors, three floors, ten more floors to the terrace.
+My “earthquake shoes” crunch on fallen plaster, bricks and glass; we light our headlamps to pass through the darkness.
 I essentially own one pair of shoes: Ecco shoes.
-I use them for everything from responding to disasters to meeting prime ministers – after cleaning them up a little.
-They are perfect for my luggage: small.
+I use them for everything from responding to disasters to meeting prime ministers… after cleaning them up a little.
+They are the perfect small size to fit in my luggage.

 It looks terrible, but the truth is, this is all repairable.
 The concrete columns remain intact.
 None of the damage, although substantial, is structural.
 As we leave, a young man in a bright blue shirt runs across the street to intercept us.
-“I hate to bother you, but…” can we assess his school?
+“I hate to bother you, but… can we assess his school?
 Classes for 400 students are supposed to start in a few weeks and no one knows how to move forward.
 Can we look at the damage?
-It would be so appreciated.
+It would be so appreciated.”

 We venture deeper into the Red Zone.
 Heavy machinery with mechanical claws pull down entire buildings.
 We pass a communications company flattened by the earthquake.
 The mayor summons us via our trusted police companion, Officer Zambrano, who is armed with a walkie-talkie.
 We begin to leave when another desperate person approaches, pointing to his building.
 It looks undamaged except that the entire fourth level of the building next door toppled onto his roof.
 The police want us to go, but, like always, I want to help this man.

-And yet his structural system is intact.
+And yet his building’s structural system is intact.
 I tell him,”This is all repairable.
 Your main structural system is intact.”
 He sighs, relieved, and smiles widely.
-He sees direction and hope now.
+In his eyes I see direction, and hope.
 This is what people need in a disaster.

 The Vice Mayor shows up unexpectedly.
 I tell him the same story.
 “Government alone can’t fix this town.
 The private sector must carry the majority of the burden of recovery and reconstruction.
 If the government helps private owners to do their job, they will do it.
 “Andale!” he says.
 “This is exactly what we are thinking.”
 He already had a plan to shrink the red zone, but unsafe areas caused by falling buildings and objects must be identified and condoned.